 Bald Mountain [Camden, ME]

 Located just a 20-minute drive from downtown Camden, this is the ideal introductory winter hike.
-The wide, gradual path to the top and back to your car is a simple 1.8-mile loop, and your reward for a trek with just a little bit of ice to dodge is a snow-dusted rocky top with a historic lean-to and views of the town, Camden Hills State Park, and the Atlantic Ocean.
+The wide, gradual path to the top from your car is a simple 1.3-mile, and your reward for a trek with just a little bit of ice to dodge is a snow-dusted rocky top with a historic lean-to and views of the town, Camden Hills State Park, and the Atlantic Ocean.

 Little Manatee River State Park [Wimauma, FL]